-That evening we girls met at the Savoy Hotel for dinner, joined by my neighbor Sue.
+That evening we girls met at the Savoy Hotel for dinner, joined by neighbor Sue.
 Then we viewed a fantastic performance by Maggie Smith in The Lady in the Van.
 The script and cast could not have been better: wit, finesse, perfect staging--and great seats.
 An old woman becomes part of a neighborhood as her van moves down the street, finally stopping at the irritated playwright’s door.
 (He is played by two actors, his ego and alter ego.)
-Maggie Smith is a legend, and her awesome voice reverberates inside the entire theater.
-We met Mike at home, newly back from the states —again— for a nightcap on our cool roof terrace to end a humid but wonderful day.
+Smith is a legend, and her awesome voice reverberates inside the entire theater.
+We met Mike at home, newly back from the states—again—for a nightcap on our cool roof terrace to end a humid but wonderful day.

 Mike and I walked to the old Victory Service Club in Bayswater, set up to house WWII servicemen.
 Mike wore his tux and I my Neiman Marcus “Last Call” purchase: a black sequined top, originally $855, bought for $124.
-(How I miss that store and its sales!)
+(I miss that store and its sales!)
 In the frayed but serviceable hotel, after the band played national anthems of the US and Britain, we began celebrating the 100th birthday of U.S. Submarines by lighting a candle for each ship lost, and blessing the 3600 men on Eternal Patrol.
 As usual, the youngest and oldest members participated.
-(Mike determined that his gold submarine dolphins were the oldest in the room, which was immaterial, since he wasn’t on active duty but he wears them still in his lapel.)
+(Mike determined that his gold submarine dolphins were the oldest in the room, which was immaterial, since he wasn’t on active duty yet wears them in his lapel.)

 We were wined and dined while Admiral Terpstra, an old Charleston friend, gave the address.
 Afterwards, we danced to a DJ, and marveled at some fast moves of modern sailors before a quiet walk home and lots of reminiscing.
 We met officer children of our old friends, and learned that once Mike’s vocabulary sent stymied men to dictionaries, and Eileen was the secret love of lieutenants.
 It was great fun, and we were delighted to be a part of such a meaningful celebration, especially so far from home.
 It seems a lifetime ago that Mike spent nearly ten years under the sea.
-(They say a Navy marriage is happy half the time: you pick which half.)
-Today there are even e-mail systems for communicating, unlike our once-a-month 15 word familygrams.
+(They say a Navy marriage is happy half the time: you pick which half!)
+Today there are e-mail systems for communicating, unlike our once-a-month 15 word familygrams.
 First word was his name, last word yours, and no visibly sexy stuff!
 We wives loved the challenge, and all the fleet read and shared the good ones.
 In case of a birth or death, we got an extra familygram.
 The men stayed underwater.
 FBM patrols, two a year, were 105 days each, and fast attack ships varied, sometimes gone for months on end, sometimes at the pier for overhauls.

 Saturday morning early we left for the Trooping of the Colors at Whitehall.
 Our top row bleacher seats were in the shade at Horseguard Parade on a postcard-perfect sunny day, after we passed through metal detectors.
 Spectators wore elegant “smart dress” as instructed on tickets.
 We heard music strains from afar before each military band marched in, leading troops, row after row.
 All the queen’s horses and all the queen’s men gathered in the sunshine, in a pinpoint review that lasted for 2 1/2 hours.
 Metal helmets, brass buttons, gold and silver braid and swords gleamed, plaid kilts and solid capes flowed in the breeze, and shiny black boots strode back and forth in perfect synchronization.
 There was no false step, with precision shouted commands ringing out, sometimes echoed, and complex marching maneuvers.
 The horses were matched for color, lines of spirited black strutters carrying one regiment, other high stepping groups pulling carriages, all massed in brown or white.